Other#

 Users on the Dedicated Cloud mode for Contact Verify in SSIS will no longer be able to use this feature.

-Melissa Data Cloud Users:
+Melissa Cloud Users:

-If you are already using the Melissa Data Cloud, this change will not affect your service, and no action is required.
+If you are already using the Melissa Cloud, this change will not affect your service, and no action is required.

 Frequently Asked Questions#